tony-gsz/tinydoor-system-architecture/README.md

 ### 3) Service Layer — Application Backend

-The application backend (e.g. Django or similar Python framework) acted as the stateful application core.
+The application backend (e.g. Django framework) acted as the stateful application core.

 It served as the durable business layer where product entities became persistent, queryable, and business-facing.